AdobeDocs/experience-platform.en/help/sandboxes/api/sandboxes.md

 ## Create a sandbox {#create}

-You can create a new sandbox, type production or type development, by making a POST request to the `/sandboxes` endpoint.
+You can create a new development or production sandbox by making a POST request to the `/sandboxes` endpoint.

 ### Create a development sandbox

-To create a development sandbox, make a POST request to the `/sandboxes` endpoint and provide the value `development` for the property `type`.
+To create a development sandbox, you must provide a `type` attribute with a value of `development` in the request payload.

 **API format**